Loading Helm Chart Validator...

 Automatic Validation

 Paste your Chart.yaml content into the editor.
-The validator automatically checks for syntax errors, missing required fields, invalid values, and compliance with Helm best practices.
+The validator automatically checks for YAML syntax errors, missing required fields, invalid values, and compliance with Helm best practices.
 Validation happens in real-time as you type.

 Schema validation: Ensures all required fields are present and correctly formatted